 You’ve put on your favorite brand of mask and tossed on a new pair of disposable gloves, which means you’re protected, compliant, and ready to see your first patient, right?
 Not necessarily.
 Just because you have a mask on, doesn’t mean you’re wearing it correctly.
 Just because you have hard soled shoes, doesn’t mean they’re the right kind of hard soled shoes.
 The diagrams below offer quick tips on how to avoid the “wrong way” and embrace the “right way” to dress, in order to be fully OSHA compliant and achieve maximum infection control success.

-“Not Like That:” The WRONG Way to Dress for Maximum Infection Control
+“Not Like That:” The WRONG Way to Dress for Proper Infection Control

 - Mask Placement: Your mask should be worn over your nose, not under it, so that it covers both your nose and your chin.
 The nose of the mask should be pinched.

 - Protective Eyewear: Always wear safety glasses.
-If you have prescription glasses but not a prescription face mask, your prescription glasses may be worn along with side shields.
+If you have prescription glasses but not a prescription face shield, your prescription glasses may be worn along with side shields.

 - Hairstyle: Hair should be worn up and back, versus down and loose.

 - Scrubs: A scrub jacket is ideal.
-If you don’t have one available, a high-necked t-shirt should be worn beneath your scrub top to limit the amount of exposed skin.
+If you don’t have one available, a tight-fitting, long sleeve, high-necked shirt should be worn beneath your scrub top to limit the amount of exposed skin.

 - Jewelry: If you’re lucky enough to have a big rock on your left hand, congratulations!
 It’s best to safely stow away rings during office hours, however, as they have a tendency to break through gloves.
 Dangling necklaces and earrings should also be avoided.